MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-act-on-your-data.md

 ms.author: "jimholtz"
 manager: "kvivek"
 ---
-# Act on your data
+# Segment Export

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-## Export a segment
+Now that you have created one ore more segments using the **segment builder** screen, you are ready to start acting upon your data  (make sure to first visit the **Segments** section if you havn't done so).

-You can export to a CSV file and to a Customer Engagement location.
+At present, you can export any of your segments to both a CSV. file and a Customer Engagement location.
+In the future we will add addtional segment export options.

 1. Both options are available within the **Segments** page.